Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Experiments

 \subsection{Ablations}

-In ~\Cref{tab:ablation}, we ablate various parts of DGMarbles and report the outcomes on three scenes from the Nvidia dataset.
-As shown, each of our design choices is important in achieving high quality novel view synthesis.
-In particular, the table suggests that our global adjustment phase as well as isometry loss are of principle importance.
+In ~\Cref{tab:ablation}, we ablate various parts of Gaussian Marbles and report the outcomes on three scenes from the Nvidia dataset.
+As shown, each of our design choices helps in achieving high quality novel view synthesis.
+In particular, the table suggests that both our motion estimation and global adjustment phases are crucial toward achieving high quality scene reconstruction.